Router Configuration

 5.1 Request Parameter Assembly

-When requesting the target service, parameters need to be assembled.
-Currently, there are several sources:
+When requesting the target service, there are several sources for parameter assembly:

 .Config